-When a physical illness like stroke is accompanied by mental illness it worsens various outcomes, including a survivor’s life expectancy.
+When a physical illness like stroke is accompanied by mental illness, it worsens various outcomes, including a survivor’s life expectancy.
 Healthcare costs for patients with long-term conditions who also have depression are typically 45% higher than those without.

 Who is the service for?

-Our Emotional Support Service helps those affected by stroke come to terms with what has happened to them.
+Our Emotional Support service helps those affected by stroke come to terms with what has happened to them.
 The service is for stroke survivors and carers who require specialist emotional support interventions at Level 3 of the National Institute for Health and Care Excellence (NICE) approved four-tier model of psychological support.

-Referrals will usually come through the core Stroke Recovery Service which regularly reviews peoples’ needs.
+Referrals will usually come through the core Stroke Recovery Service, which regularly reviews peoples’ needs.

 What we offer through our service

-The Stroke Association provides counselling sessions, run by our professional counsellors, for stroke survivors, their carers and families.
+We provide counselling sessions, run by our professional counsellors, for stroke survivors, their carers and families.
 The sessions explore issues such as:

 - loss and adjustment